 Charming St. Michaels sits on the eastern shore of Chesapeake Bay.
 On weekends, it can get quite crowded – but no wonder!
 It’s a fun, very pet friendly place to stroll around.
 For a peaceful walk, make your way to the St. Michaels Nature Trail.

-To learn a bit of local history, take your pets to the Chesapeake Bay Maritime Museum.
-Pets are welcome in all buildings that don’t have carpets, including the lighthouse.
+For a bit of local history, check out the Chesapeake Bay Maritime Museum.
+Pets can join you in all buildings that don’t have carpets, including the lighthouse.

 And, if the views and displays have you longing to get on the water, you’re in luck.
 Patriot Cruises welcomes pets on board their 65-75 minute narrated cruises of Chesapeake Bay.